 - The symptoms of OCD or tic symptoms suddenly become worse following a strep infection.

-The children usually have dramatic, "overnight" onset of symptoms, including motor or vocal tics, obsessions, and/or compulsions.
-In addition to these symptoms, children may also become moody, irritable or show concerns about separating from parents or loved ones.
-This abrupt onset is generally preceeded by a Strep throat infection.
+The symptoms are usually dramatic, happen “overnight and out of the blue,” and can include motor and/or vocal tics, obsessions, and/or compulsions.
+In addition to these symptoms, children may also become moody or irritable, experience anxiety attacks, or show concerns about separating from parents or loved ones.

-No. The diagnosis of PANDAS is a clinical diagnosis, which means that there are no lab tests that can diagnose PANDAS.
-Instead clinicians use 5 diagnostic criteria for the diagnosis of PANDAS (see below).
+The diagnosis of PANDAS is a clinical diagnosis, which means that there are no lab tests that can diagnose PANDAS.
+Instead, health care providers use diagnostic criteria for the diagnosis of PANDAS (see below).
 At the present time the clinical features of the illness are the only means of determining whether or not a child might have PANDAS.